hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/Learning_Notes/interval_estimation.md

 ## Confidence Intervals for Means

-The intervals calculated here means - the intervals that include the unknown mean `μ`.
+The intervals calculated here represents - the intervals that include the unknown mean `μ`.

 ### Terminology/Symbols
 * `α` - Often used as a `100*(1-α)%` confience interval.
 Such as "a 95% confidence interval". `1-α` is called as <b>confience conefficient</b>